Follow Black Broadway’s jazz, literary, and intellectual legacy

-Full refund if you cancel more than 24 hours before start.
-50% refund if you cancel 24–8 hours before start.
-No refund if you cancel less than 8 hours before start.
+Full refund for cancellations more than 24 hours before start.
+Receive a 50% refund for cancellations between 24 and 8 hours before start.
+No refund for cancellations less than 8 hours before start.

 Wear comfortable footwear you can walk in for at least two hours.
 Bring water, and plan for the forecast (umbrella or rain cover if rain is expected; sunscreen if it will be sunny).